-The total cost of Midwifery Care is $4000, often installments are paid throughout your pregnancy.
-Payment plan options will be discussed prior to initiating care.
+The total cost of Midwifery Care is $6800.
+Often installments are paid throughout your pregnancy.
+Optional payment installments will be discussed prior to initiating care.
 This fee includes hour long prenatal visits, care in your home the day of the birth, repeat home visits during the postpartum period, and time set aside by the midwife to be in town and on call during the weeks surrounding your due time.

 Will my insurance cover a home birth?